Steadying0235/gpu-screen-recorder-fork/README.md

 [![Click here to watch a demo video on youtube](https://img.youtube.com/vi/n5tm0g01n6A/0.jpg)](https://www.youtube.com/watch?v=n5tm0g01n6A)

 # FAQ
-## How is this different from using OBS with nvenc?
-OBS only uses the gpu for video encoding, but the window image that is encoded is copied from the GPU to the CPU and then back to the GPU (video encoding unit).
-These operations are very slow and causes all of the fps drops when using OBS.
-OBS only uses the GPU efficiently on Windows 10 and Nvidia.\
-This gpu screen recorder keeps the window image on the GPU and sends it directly to the video encoding unit on the GPU by using CUDA.
-This means that CPU usage remains at around 0% when using this screen recorder.
-## How is this different from using OBS NvFBC plugin?
-The plugin does everything on the GPU and gives the texture to OBS, but OBS does not know how to use the texture directly on the GPU so it copies the texture to the CPU and then back to the GPU (video encoding unit).
-These operations are very slow and causes a lot of fps drops unless you have a fast CPU.
-This is especially noticable when recording at higher resolutions than 1080p.
-## How is this different from using FFMPEG with x11grab and nvenc?
-FFMPEG only uses the GPU with CUDA when doing transcoding from an input video to an output video, and not when recording the screen when using x11grab.
-So FFMPEG has the same fps drop issues that OBS has.
 ## It tells me that my AMD/Intel GPU is not supported or that my GPU doesn't support h264/hevc, but that's not true!
 Some linux distros (such as manjaro and fedora) disable hardware accelerated h264/hevc on AMD/Intel because of "patent license issues".
 If you are using an arch-based distro then you can install mesa-git instead of mesa and if you are using another distro then you may have to switch to a better distro.
 On fedora based distros you can follow this: [Hardware Accelerated Codec](https://rpmfusion.org/Howto/Multimedia).\
 If you installed GPU Screen Recorder flatpak then you can try installing mesa-extra freedesktop runtime by running this command: `flatpak install --system org.freedesktop.Platform.GL.default//23.08-extra`